PowerShell/PSReadLine/README.md

 When running one of the suggested commands below, be sure to exit all instances of powershell.exe, then run the suggested command from cmd.exe, powershell_ise.exe, or via the Win+R shortcut to make sure PSReadline isn't loaded.

-If you are using the version of PSReadline that ships with Windows 10, you need to run: `powershell -noprofile -command "Install-Module PSReadline -Force"`.
+If you are using the version of PSReadline that ships with Windows 10, you need to run: `powershell -noprofile -command "Install-Module PSReadline -Force -SkipPublisherCheck"`.

 If you've installed PSReadline yourself from the PowerShell Gallery or with `PSGet` (this is less common on Windows 10), you can simply run: `powershell -noprofile -command "Update-Module PSReadline"`.